Shopify/ruby-lsp/jekyll/addons.markdown

 # Custom formatter
 class MyFormatter
-  # If using Sorbet to develop the addon, then include this interface to make sure the class is properly implemented
+  # If using Sorbet to develop the add-on, then include this interface to make sure the class is properly implemented
   include RubyLsp::Requests::Support::Formatter

   # Use the initialize method to perform any sort of ahead of time work.
 For example, reading configurations for your